SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 >
 > 10.b.1 Total resource flows for development, by recipient and donor countries and type of flow (e.g. official development assistance, foreign direct investment and other flows)

-This target is interpreted to cover research about
+This target is interpreted to cover research about focusing development assistance and financial flows to the official channels and ensuring they are targeted to where the need is greatest, in accordance with the national plans of the recipient countries.

 ```py
 TS=